Covino-Lab-MSU/FEF_monitoring_clean/README.md

    * Aggregate all downloaded files for a given stream reach and instrument type
    * Look for anomalies within the data and remove data not representative of environmental parameters
-   * Compare instrumenation readings with manual readings (if available) and make adjustments as necessary
+   * Compare instrumentation readings with manual readings (if available) and make adjustments as necessary
    * Visualize clean data
    * Output clean data to 'clean' data file for future use in analysis